What Tasks Will Be Automated in Future Businesses?

 The impacts of automation and AI on the workforce can be viewed through multiple lenses.
 On one hand, the implementation of AI can lead to job displacement.
 As noted earlier, roles involving routine tasks that can be automated, such as data entry clerks, manufacturing, and warehouse jobs, are at risk.
 A 2023 study from the McKinsey Global Institute found that by 2030, up to 30 percent of the hours currently worked in the United States could be automated.

-However, on the other hand, AI and automation also have the potential to create new job categories and amplify human capabilities.
+On the other hand, AI and automation also have the potential to create new job categories and amplify human capabilities.
 For instance, AI can take over mundane tasks, allowing employees to focus on higher-level, more strategic responsibilities.
 This can lead to increased job satisfaction, productivity, and innovation.

 “Like any large-scale technology-induced shift, jobs will change.
 They changed when steam power enabled at-scale manufacturing.
 They changed when electrification allowed factories to run 24/7.
 They changed when computerization eliminated repetitive, mundane information tasks and calculations,” shares Dr. Froehle.